-- The team-averaged objective test score determines the top 15 teams advancing to role play round. - The final role play round scores only will be used to determine winners. - Objective test scores will be used to break a tie. - All announced results are final upon the conclusion of the National Leadership Conference.
+- The team-averaged objective test score determines the top 15 teams advancing to role play round. - The final role play round scores only will be used to determine winners. - Objective test scores will be used to break a tie.

 Recording of Presentations